Skip to content

 Prerequisites

-Manage environment variables (i.e. set, get, delete, or list) with the subcommands of the VIP-CLI command: vip config envvar.
+Manage environment variables (i.e. set, get, delete, or list) on a VIP Platform environment with the subcommands of the VIP-CLI command: vip config envvar.

 Add or update a value